-- Higher education providers with 250 or more students studying on a recognised higher education course under the Education Reform Act 1988 - Higher education providers with course designation for student support purposes - The autonomous colleges, halls, and schools of the universities of Cambridge, Durham, and Oxford. - 6.
+- Higher education providers with course designation for student support purposes - The autonomous colleges, halls, and schools of the universities of Cambridge, Durham, and Oxford. - 6.
 Responsibility for ensuring compliance with the duty rests with the governing body or proprietor of the provider.
 While the OfS monitors providers' compliance, enforcement action can only be taken by the Secretary of the State, who may decide to give a direction to a provider that is not complying with the Prevent duty.